With Twitch you can have content you stream recorded and archived for later use, find out how it all works and what you need to do to get started!

 Alternatively, check out the video below for a tour of the video manager.

-The process is easy and hassle free!
 To highlight a specific part in a VOD you can do so by going to your Twitch profile (www.twitch.tv/yourname/profile) and then clicking the "Past Broadcasts" tab.
 From there select the VOD you wish to highlight.
+Highlights are saved forever on your channel.

 Once the page has loaded go ahead and hit that cog wheel again, but this time select "highlight" and you will be redirected to a page with the VOD loaded and two draggable markers.
 The far left marker indicates the start of the highlight and the far right marker indicates the end of the marker.
 Alternatively you can use the text fields below the video to set specific start and end times if you know what you are looking for at a specific time.